 The following are different ways Cornell users can use or obtain data archive holdings (click to expand):

 USAGE NOTE: Use of Archive data and documentation is limited to the purpose of academic research.
 Other use or redistribution is a violation of Cornell’s Campus Code of Conduct and Policy Regarding Abuse of Computers and Network Systems.
 Some datasets have additional requirements for their use, see Cornell’s ICPSR Membership and Cornell’s Roper Center Membership for additional information.
+Acknowledgement of the use of data (or other services) from CISER is respectfully requested.
+Please see details here.

 Depositing Research Data